 The majority of causes of pain will be clear from your history and initial examination.
-Often your doctor will back this up with some simple tests including:
+Often the consultant will back this up with some simple tests.

 The small bowel lies in the centre of the abdomen and the large bowel loops around the outside ascending on the right, crossing over the abdomen and descending on the left side.

 Bowel activity can be affected by the menstrual cycle with delayed activity coming up to the period with bloating, stretching of the bowel wall and pain.
 The bowel lies very close to the female pelvic organs and therefore this pain can often be confused with a uterine or ovarian cause of pain.

 Often this pattern of swelling and discomfort can be labelled as “irritable bowel” but in reality it is simply exaggeration of the normal pattern of bowel activity.
 Alterations in diet and medication can help to improve forward movement of the bowel

 Colitis and Crohn’s disease are the most well known forms of inflammatory bowel disease.
 These can be excruciatingly painful and either present constantly or intermittently.
 The symptoms may be mild or severe and are often associated with change in bowel habit, passage of mucus, blood and weight loss in a more extreme form.
 Pain is usually localised above the pelvis either in the central abdomen if it is related to the small bowel and in either the right or left side of the abdomen if it is associated with large bowel.